Strong Password Generator Online — Free, Instant, Secure

 Should I ever reuse a password?

 Never.
 If one site is breached and your password leaks, attackers run "credential stuffing" — trying that exact password across every major service automatically.
-A password generator paired with a password manager (Bitwarden, 1Password, etc.) makes it easy to use a unique, strong password for every site without any memorization effort.
+A 2026 report found that 83% of Americans still reuse passwords across at least some accounts, making this the single most common and dangerous password habit.
+A password generator paired with a password manager makes it easy to use a unique, strong password for every site without any memorization effort.